 Metropolitan Edison Company Sustainable Energy Fund - Workforce Development Program

-The Met Ed Penelec Sustainable Energy Fund Workforce Development Program provides grants to organizations within the territories served by the Met Ed and Penelec electric companies for projects that provide Pennsylvania residents with training for the installation and maintenance of renewable energy systems.
+The Met Ed Penelec Sustainable Energy Fund Workforce Development Program has one $25,000 grant available for organizations within the territory served by the Met Ed electric company for projects that provide Pennsylvania residents with training for the installation and maintenance of renewable energy systems.
 Programs that address a critical training and/or safety need will receive preference.

 What is a grant?